-\$500,000 a minute and \$750 million a day are the current estimated money costs of the war in Iraq.
-This is a war whose total costs are hidden in federal off-line budgets and 'emergency' allocations.
+\$500,000 a minute and \$750 million a day were the current estimated money costs of the war in Iraq when this paper was written in 2009 This is a war whose total costs are hidden in federal off-line budgets and 'emergency' allocations.
 Most observers agree that the final costs will be close to two trillion dollars.

 Even were this magnitude of cost providing national security or funding an ethical national obligation, it would be questionable.
-That the war is doing neither constitutes infamy.
+That the war did neither constitutes infamy.
 Perhaps its most shameful domestic characteristic is the unequal burden placed on the most vulnerable in American society in terms of funding trade-offs for tax dollars to support the war.

-The public financial context for the trade-off is the \$656.1 billion so far paid by American taxpayers to support the war.
-(Remember this figure does not include other money and budget transfers and off-line allocations.)
+The public financial context for the trade-off was the \$656.1 billion so far paid by American taxpayers to support the war.1 (Remember this figure does not include other money and budget transfers and off-line allocations.)
 Alternative expenditures spent for society's well-being could have been: